 Related to quality of life inputs, we acknowledge that other outcomes not currently included in this review are important to the MS community.
 Additional outcomes may include cognition (Symbol Digit Modalities Test), fatigue (Modified Fatigue Impact 5-Item Scale), and upper and lower limb function (9HPT).
-There is currently no evidence to inform the impact of tolebrutinib against best supportive care on cognition and fatigue, and recently published data from HERCULES found no significant difference in the effect of tolebrutinib on the Nine-Hole Peg Test score as compared to placebo.
-Although there was a statistically significant difference in the Timed 25FWT between tolebrutinib and placebo, the high correlation between the Timed 25FWT and EDSS will double count the health-related quality of life effects already included in the model through a slowing of progression through EDSS.
+There is currently no evidence to inform the impact of tolebrutinib against best supportive care on cognition and fatigue, and recently published data from HERCULES found no significant difference in the effect of tolebrutinib on the 9-Hole Peg Test score as compared to placebo.
+Although there was a statistically significant difference in the Timed 25FWT between tolebrutinib and placebo, the high correlation between the Timed 25FWT and EDSS results in a double count the health-related quality of life effects already included in the model through a slowing of progression through EDSS.
 The high correlation between these outcomes was demonstrated in a study by Kalinowski et al. 2022 which found that there was no additional health related quality of life benefits achieved with improvements in Timed 25FWT beyond those captured by changes in EDSS.

 Finally, when including the impact on caregiver quality of life in the modified societal perspective analysis, the data used in the model had variation in utility scores across disease severity that was not always consistent with utility scores experienced by patients.
 For example, utility scores at higher levels of EDSS (e.g., seven and eight) were lower than utility scores at lower EDSS levels (e.g., five and six).
-58 The published article (Acaster et al. 2013) acknowledged the small samples and cross-sectional design of the study as potential limitations of the data.
-When included in the model, we found the incremental cost-effectiveness ratios increased.
-By slowing disease progression, the intervention prolonged the time patients spent in lower EDSS states (EDSS <7), which-despite being less severe-was associated with greater caregiver burden and higher QALY losses for caregivers.
-Additionally, extended survival resulted in a larger proportion of patients requiring long-term care compared to those receiving best supportive care, further amplifying the caregiver burden and increasing the incremental cost-effectiveness ratio.
-This effect is also known as the 'carer QALY trap' To address any limitations around the carer QALY trap, we conducted a variety of scenarios, including the additive QALY approach where the denominator is the sum of the patient and one caregiver (see Table E5.1 in the Supplement).
-59,60 Given the uncertainty in the source we used for the caregiver disutilities, we also conducted a separate analysis with a constant disutility value across all EDSS states.
-None of these scenarios reached near or below commonly cited cost-effectiveness thresholds.
+The published article (Acaster et al. 2013) acknowledged the small samples and cross-sectional design of the study as potential limitations of the data.
+In addition, there are multiple sources of utility values that describe changes in health status for patients across EDSS.
+To address these different sources for caregiver utility and patient utility inputs, we ran three targeted scenario analyses available in the Supplement.
+The first scenario focused on the additive QALY approach where the denominator is the sum of the patient and one caregiver that is equivalent to a total family QALYs scenario as proposed in recent guidance (see Table E5.1 in the Supplement).
+Second, given the uncertainty in the source we used for the caregiver disutilities, we also conducted a separate analysis with a constant disutility value across all EDSS states.
+Finally, we updated the base-case utility values to estimates from a United Kingdom population with utilities that decline to negative values in states 8 and 9 (health utility on average was 0.491 but varied from 0.70 in EDSS 2 to -0.195 in EDSS 9).
+None of these scenarios reached near or below commonly cited costeffectiveness thresholds using the placeholder price for tolebrutinib.